ashukla2019/operating_sys/thread_mutex_cond_var.md

 # ATM Example - Understanding Threads, Mutex & Condition Variable

-We will solve the same problem in three stages.
+We will solve the same problem in four stages.

 ```
 Program 1